pa3axa/23CM-TRX-Interface/README.md

 ### Mircofoon Pinout

-THe pinout is conform the Kenwood standard
+The pinout is conform the Kenwood standard

+### 3D Printed and Parts

+For the construction i used a case from Aliexpress with a lenghte of 22 cm.
+The 3D prnted front should fit this AK-C-C50.
+The speaker grill is For a speaker 40x70mm speaker as show on the pictures